iSantPy/Searching-words-in-PDF/README.md

-# Searching words in PDFs using Python :commputer: :file_folder:
+# Searching words in PDFs using Python :computer: :file_folder:
 I decided to organize the information and store it in PDF files on my laptop.
 I had many files stored in different directories, and I needed to gather all these files based on common specifications.
 I really enjoy the power that Python delivers when handling many files on your computer as your main task!